Monotoba/ISPConfigBackup/manual.md

+Here's the updated **ISPConfig Backup Script Manual** that includes information about the new database backup features:

+---

 ### **ISPConfig Backup Script Manual**

-This manual describes how to use the latest version of the ISPConfig backup script, which allows you to create a backup of ISPConfig data, including configuration files, email data, SSL certificates, cron jobs, and optionally web data.
-The script also supports backing up either Apache2 or Nginx configuration files, depending on the server setup.
+This manual describes how to use the latest version of the ISPConfig backup script, which allows you to create a backup of ISPConfig data, including configuration files, email data, SSL certificates, cron jobs, web data, and now, database data.
+The script supports backing up either Apache2 or Nginx configuration files, depending on the server setup, and includes an option to back up databases (MySQL or MariaDB) if needed.

 ---